Very tiny, bright red dots popping up over time on the breast can make a woman think this is a sign of breast cancer.

 So when a woman notices a tiny bright red dot on her breast – and especially if she notices more bright red little spots appearing over the course of time – this can get her heart racing.

-“It is important to have a routine skin cancer screening in addition to mammograms annually to verify the cause of these lesions,” says Erum Ilyas, MD, a board certified dermatologist who performs adult and pediatric medical dermatology, cosmetic dermatology and skin cancer treatment at Montgomery Dermatology, LLC.
+“It is important to have a routine skin cancer screening in addition to mammograms annually to verify the cause of these lesions,” says Erum Ilyas, MD, a board certified dermatologist who performs adult and pediatric medical dermatology, cosmetic dermatology and skin cancer treatment with Schweiger Dermatology Group.

 Dr. Ilyas continues, “However, the most common reason I see patients for ‘bright red dots’ actually turn out to be angiomas, also referred to as cherry angiomas.
 These benign lesions are not related to skin or breast cancer.”